akkapoor14/Mixed_breed_dog_classification_model/README.md

 Xception model was trained on over a million images in the ImageNet database.
-The mixed breed dog dataset is far too small to train a model specifically for the task of mixed breed dog classification, especially when there are 339 dog breeds in the world, and thus approximately 2 possible combinations of mixed breed dogs.
-Thus, my approach tries to leverage these 339 larger datasets to help train our model for the ultimate task of classifying mixed breed dogs.)
+The mixed breed dog dataset is far too small to train a model specifically for the task of mixed breed dog classification, especially when there are 339 dog breeds in the world, and thus approximately 2^339 possible combinations of mixed breed dogs.
+Thus, my approach tries to leverage these larger datasets to help train this model for the ultimate task of classifying mixed breed dogs.)

 Results:
 Prior to fine-tuning, the model was able to predict the top breed of a mixed breed dog 9.3% of the time, while after fine-tuning, the model was able to